-The content of this Submission Version Plan has been informed by technical evidence, masterplanning work and comments received through formal and informal public engagement activities.
-However, like the Section 1 Local Plan, this Plan is the subject of a formal legal process of public consultation, decisions from locally elected Councillors, and an examination by an independent Planning Inspector once it is submitted to the Secretary of State.
+The content of this Plan has also been informed by technical evidence, masterplanning work and comments received through formal and informal public engagement activities.
+Like the Section 1 Local Plan, this Plan has been the subject of a formal legal process of public consultation, decisions from locally elected Councillors, and an examination by an independent Planning Inspector.

-There is also now a legal requirement that the Plan for the Garden Community will need to be reviewed every five years, to ensure it is kept up to date and responds, as necessary, to any changes in the economy or the environment, or actual changes on the ground, as well as complying with any new government policies.
+There is also a legal requirement that the Plan for the Garden Community be reviewed every five years, to ensure it is kept up to date and responds, as necessary, to any changes in the economy or the environment, or actual changes on the ground, as well as complying with any new government policies.

-Policy SP8 of the Section 1 Local Plan explains that this Plan must set out how the new Garden Community will be designed, developed, and delivered in phases, in accordance with a detailed set of principles.
+Policy SP8 of the Section 1 Local Plan required that this Plan set out how the new Garden Community be designed, developed, and delivered in phases, in accordance with a detailed set of principles.
 The Garden Community will be holistically and comprehensively planned with a distinct identity that responds directly to its context and is of sufficient scale to enable residents to meet the majority of their day-to-day needs, reducing the need for outward commuting.

 It will be comprehensively planned from the outset, phased to achieve the whole development in a coordinated manner, and will be underpinned by a broad package of infrastructure.

 Policy SP9 of the Section 1 Local Plan includes principles and requirements for the design, development, and delivery of the Garden Community under the themes of; Place-Making and Design Quality, Housing, Employment and Jobs, Transportation and Community Infrastructure.
-Relevant requirements from the Section 1 Local Plan are included in each of the themed chapters of this Plan.
+Relevant requirements from the Section 1 Local Plan have been included in each of the themed chapters of this Plan.

 In addition to the Section 1 Local Plan, TDC and CCC each have their own Section 2 Local Plans, which contain policies and allocations that apply to any land or properties outside of the Garden Community.
-There is also a Neighbourhood Plan for Wivenhoe and Neighbourhood Plans are being prepared for Ardleigh and Elmstead, but they will only apply to land and property outside of the Garden Community.
+There are also Neighbourhood Plans for Wivenhoe, Ardleigh and Elmstead, but they will only apply to land and property outside of the Garden Community.
 TDC adopted its Section 2 Local Plan in January 2022 and CCC adopted its Section 2 Local Plan in July 2022.
 Requirements from relevant development management policies from the TDC and CCC Section 2 Plans have been included in this Plan.
 Therefore, proposals for the Garden Community will need to comply with all policies set out in this Plan, which replaces all policies set out in both the TDC and CCC Section 2 Local Plans.
+A comprehensive list of replaced policies can be found at Appendix 4.